 Building a functional and useful chatbot is a non-trivial project.
 Fortunately, there has been impressive progress in the fields of machine learning and natural language processing (NLP) in the past few years.
 Moreover, the democratization and open-source sharing of cutting-edge deep learning models from research work at large tech companies like Google or Facebook is making it possible for anyone to implement the latest state-of-the-art solutions.

-Despite being an amazing place to live (I might be biased cause I’ve been here for 5 years already), Taiwan is still misunderstood by most foreigners.
+Despite being an amazing place to live, Taiwan is still misunderstood by most foreigners.
 We think that a fun and approachable chatbot could help people understand a lot more about all the great things this place has to offer, as well as answer most of the questions they might have about living here.

 We decided to start with a limited scope first and to focus on answering practical questions about moving to and living in Taiwan.
 Specifically, we chose to focus on visa issues and the recently created Gold Card program.
 We plan to expand the bot capabilities in future versions.